VHDPlus/vhdplus-website/docs/community/camera.md

 ## What is the tutorial about?

 In this tutorial you learn how to use a camera and HDMI with an FPGA.
-You learn how to apply filters to the received images and finaly create an object detection.
+You learn how to apply filters to the received images and finally create an object detection.

 ## Why an FPGA?